tcechen/Python_practice/README.md

-# Some simple pratice with Python
+# Some simple practices with Python